-We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in sheets of ice.
+We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 At Zimmerman Mulch, we know that you want to keep your family, guests, clients, and employees safe this winter.

-This means you will be putting in hours of hard work to keep your parking lots and sidewalks free of ice and safe for walking and driving.
+This means you will be investing hours of hard work into keep your parking lots and sidewalks free of ice and safe for walking and driving.

-You want to make the best out of all this work.
-You don’t want it to go to waste!
+You want the best possible return from all this effort.
+The last thing that you want is to see it go to waste!

-That's why we put together this list of different types of ice melts, their pros and their cons.
+That's why we have put together this list of different types of ice melts with their pros and their cons.
 After reading this article, we hope that you will better understand the following:

-- What ice melt is, how it works, and the instances when using it actually causes harm rather than good.
+- Exactly what ice melt is, how it works, and the instances when using it actually causes harm rather than good.

 - The pros and cons of 6 different types of ice melt.

 Let's get started!

 Ice melt is a substance that is applied to surfaces to melt snow or ice.
 You can apply it in advance of snow and ice to prevent buildup or on top of existing snow and ice to break down the snow and ice into slush.